ChristopherLu/chrislu.github.io/_pages/vacancies.md

 ## **PHD POSITION**

 I constantly recruit 1-2 PhD students every year.
 Please contact me if you are interested.

+02/12/2024 Update: We have an EPSRC-DTP PhD studentship on multi-modal visual-language-action model for robotic manipulation.
+Find more details about the project [here](https://ucl-epsrc-dtp.github.io/2025-26-project-catalogue/projects/2531ad1518.html) and the application instruction [here](https://www.ucl.ac.uk/epsrc-doctoral-training/prospective-students/apply-ucl-epsrc-dtp-studentship).
+Application Deadline: 13:00 UK time on 28 Jan 2025.

 ---
 ## **VISITOR POSITION**